 Climate change is happening now.
 It needs hard work and deep wisdom to diminish the environmental, societal, and business impacts.
 The measures recommended by this Adaptation Roadmap will go some way to see the extremes avoided.
-This work recommends an eyes wide open of how Aotearoa New Zealand may be affected in the short and medium term.
-The roadmap for the sector to avoid the most egregious outcomes is not easy, nor importantly is it independent a call to action - don't just wish for it, do something about it.
+This work recommends an eyes wide open approach to scenarios as the indicators of how Aotearoa New Zealand may be affected in the short and medium term.
+The roadmap for the sector to avoid the most egregious outcomes is not easy, nor importantly is it independent of time.
+Action is required now, and the above whakataukī can be considered as a call to action - don't just wish for it, do something about it.